winitzki/sofp/README.md

 - A systematic derivation of the `Writer`, `Reader`, `Cont`, `State` type constructors from the type signature of `flatMap`
 - Worked examples and exercises

-There was an error in the presentation: The power-of-2 tree _can_ be represented as a recursive type constructor, contrary to what I said.
+There was an error in the presentation: The power-of-2 tree _can_ be represented as a recursive type constructor, contrary to what I said in the video.
 (But it is not naturally monadic in the way other tree-like monads are.)
 Download the latest slides for the corrected text.

 ## Chapter 7: Computations in a functor context II.
 Monads and semimonads.
 Part 2: Laws and structure of monads